linshu123/volar_docs/README.md

 Download the latest extension package: https://github.com/linshu123/volar_docs/blob/main/volar-0.0.1.vsix

 # MCP Configs
-The server runs on http://localhost:3001/sse.
 You can use any client that supports MCP Server-Sent Events (SSE) Transport.

+The server runs on `http://localhost:3001/sse` by default.
+You can change that port number in your VS Code settings.
+Just remember to update the corresponding port number in your client MCP config.
+Also remember to refresh your VS Code window for the updated port number to take effect.

+The example configs below will use the default port `3001`.

 ## MCP setup for Cursor
 Go to Cursor MCP config, which is a json file.
 Add the config for Volar with the url.
 Here is what the entire file looks like if you have only Volar MCP server.